onshape-public/app-gltf-viewer/README.md

 ## **README**
+The GLTF Viewer is a sample application that demonstrates:
+ * How to fetch a glTF representation of an Onshape model.
-The GLTF Viewer is a sample application that demonstrates how to **deploy an Onshape application**.
-It enables visualization of GLTF data translated from an Onshape model.
-It is a Node.JS application that runs as a tab inside an Onshape document.
-Onshape passes the document context to the viewer, which is used to help generate the GLTF visualization.
+ * How to create an app that runs as a tab inside an Onshape document

-This application also demonstrates a **successful authentication process via OAuth2**.

-This application is **deployed using Heroku**.
-You must either have a Heroku account to follow the steps below, or replace the Heroku steps with the deployment platform of your choosing.
+ * OAuth2 authentication
+ * Use of REST APIs
+ * Use of document context

+The application is built using Express and is deployed on Heroku.

 ## Prerequisites